 Also, as you walk towards the main bus station on Carrer de Cetre, you should walk along Gran Via since this is where most of the buildings in the Caribbean colonial style can be admired.

-Apart from just strolling through narrow streets and admire Sóller’s beauty, there is also an interesting museum, the Museu de Sóller, and a small botanic garden, the Jardí Botànic de Sóller, to visit.
+Apart from just strolling through narrow streets and admiring Sóller’s beauty, there is also an interesting museum, the Museu de Sóller, and a small botanic garden, the Jardí Botànic de Sóller, to visit.
 But note that both sites are open only in the morning till about 2 p. m.

 Port de Sollér